N1ckn1ght/ACE/README.md

 ### TODO:

-Full xboard (CECP v2) support
+Full xboard (CECP v2) and/or UCI support

-UCI support

-Resolve issues (including enhancement ones (THERE ARE A LOT))

-Resolve incompatibilities

-Upgrade evaluation

-Host as a lichess bot

-Opening book support (or custom opening book)
+Resolve issues (incompatibilities, enhancements, there are a lot)

-Endgame tables support
+Opening books, endgame tables support

 ### Game samples: